ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 You can scale up to a maximum of 59 ESXi hosts during or post initial deployment.

 To support more user workloads, you can scale the environment by:
-* Deploying more compute hosts of existing clusters
+* Deploying more compute hosts in existing clusters
 * Deploying more clusters that are managed by the same vCenter Server Appliance
 * Deploying new vCenter Server instances with their own vCenter Server Appliance